kean/Nuke/Documentation/Migrations/Nuke 7 Migration Guide.md

 ## Overview

 Nuke 7 is the biggest release yet.
 It contains more features and refinements that all of the previous releases combined.
 There are a lot of new APIs in Nuke 7, fortunately, it's almost completely source-compatible with Nuke 6.

+> Source-compatibility was removed in [Nuke 7.5](https://github.com/kean/Nuke/releases/tag/7.5).
+The latest source-compatible release is [Nuke 7.4.2](https://github.com/kean/Nuke/releases/tag/7.4.2).
+The best way to migrate would be to either upgrade to Nuke 7.4.2 first, or to drop this [Deprecated.swift](https://gist.github.com/kean/a14ca485ce72bef0e50cbb2f36ec7d91) into your project and follow the instructions from the warnings.

 Most of the new APIs have `Image*` prefix.
 Some of the types with `Image*` prefix are new (e.g. `ImagePipeline` which replaced `Manager` and `Loader`), some were just renamed (e.g. `ImageRequest` instead of `Request`), and some are reimagining of old APIs (e.g. `ImageDecoding` instead of `Decoding`).